Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1) For the purpose of determining the order in which the names of candidates or slates of candidates to be voted for by the electors of the entire state shall be certified and printed on the ballots with the designation of the respective offices, the Secretary of State shall prepare lists of the counties of each congressional district of the state.
-The Secretary of State shall arrange the surnames of all candidates or slates of candidates for each office in alphabetical order for the First Congressional District, and the names shall be certified in this order to the county clerks of all the counties comprising that district.
-For each succeeding congressional district, taken in numerical order, the name appearing first for each office in the last preceding district shall be placed last, and the name appearing second in the last preceding district shall be placed first, and each other name shall be moved up one (1) place.
-The lists shall be certified accordingly.
+(1) The order of the names of candidates or slates of candidates to be voted for by the electors of the entire state shall be determined by lot and certified and printed on the ballots with the designation of the respective offices.
+The Secretary of State shall prepare lists of the counties of each congressional district of the state and, for each congressional district, the Secretary of State shall draw from the names of all candidates or slates of candidates for each office to determine the order in which they shall appear on the ballot.
+The order of names of the candidates or slates of candidates for each congressional district shall be certified to the county clerks of all the counties that comprise the district.

 (2) For all other offices for which nomination papers and petitions are filed with the Secretary of State, the order of names of candidates for each office shall be determined by lot at a public drawing to be held in the office of the Secretary of State at 2 p.m., standard time, on the Thursday following the filing deadline for the primary as established in KRS 83A.045, 118.165, and 118A.060 or the Thursday following the first Tuesday after the first Monday in June preceding the regular election.